andyborrell/pygamezero_bird/docs/source/part3.rst

         print ("Hit pipe!")
         barry_the_bird.image = "birddead"

 Try this out.
-Now Barry should become a ghost when you hit the bottom pipe, but it looks like there are still three problems:
+Now Barry should become a ghost when you hit the top pipe, but it looks like there are still three problems:

  1. Barry stays as a ghost even when the game resets.
  2. Barry can still fly through the bottom pipe!
  3. You can still flap and fly along even as a ghost.

-*Try to fix problems 1 & 2 now.*   Once you've done that we'll look at fixing number 3 together.
-Here are some hints if you need them:
+* Try to fix problems 1 & 2 now.
+We'll look at 3 together.

-Hint for number 1 : Barry started with the "bird1" image, but it changes to "birddead" when he hits a pipe.
+**Hint for number 1** : Barry started with the "bird1" image, but it changes to "birddead" when he hits a pipe.
 Find the right place to change it back.

-Hint for number 2 : Remember the :code:`or` keyword.
+**Hint for number 2** : Remember the :code:`or` keyword.

 Now might be a good time to try changing the size of :code:`gap` to tune the difficulty of the game.
 You might want to make it very big while testing, so you can focus on testing and not on flying!

 Now we'd like to stop Barry from flapping while he's a ghost.
 The code which makes him fly needs a way of knowing if he's still alive.
 We could use the :code:`barry_the_bird.image` variable, because that changes when he dies.
 But it's better to add a new variable to make our code cleaner and less likely to break if we make changes later.

-Add this line to the :code:`reset` function (Being a lazy coder pays off again!):
+* Add this line to the :code:`reset` function (Being a lazy coder pays off again!):

 .. code:: python

     barry_the_bird.alive = True

 We're creating the new variable :code:`alive` and setting it to true.
 Now we need to make sure barry only flaps when he's alive.

-Add this line to the beginning of the on_mouse_down function:
+* Add this line to the beginning of the on_mouse_down function:

 .. code::